brainlife/brainlife/README.md

 ## What is Brainlife?

-Brainlife is a free and open source pleatform for neuroscience data management.
+Brainlife is a free and open source platform for neuroscience data management.
 The project promotes engagement and education in FAIR and reproducible neuroscience.

 Brainlife is a single integrative interface to manage, visualize, preprocess and analyze data (fMRI, dMRI, anatomical MRI, EEG and MEG).
 THe platform also allows to publish all research assets associated with a scientific project (data, preprocessing services and data analysis notebooks) in a single record addressed by a digital-object-identifier (DOI).
 The platform is unique because of its focus on supporting scientific reproducibility beyond open code and open data, by providing fundamental smart mechanisms for what we refer to as “Open Services.”